Links

 If you using Azure DevOps on-premise behind Cloudflare access or similar, Sleuth might need to include some HTTP headers in order to reach your instance.
 In order to set Sleuth to send any custom HTTP headers when making requests:

-Enter comma separated list of custom headers you want Sleuth to include
+Enter a comma-separated list of custom headers you want Sleuth to include.

 Configuring the integration